IBM/IBM-Z-zOS/zOS-Automation/ISPF-Exporter/README.md

 ```

 The three positional parameters have the following meaning:
-- pds-name: The name of a PDS(E) data set containing ISPF-tables.
+- **pds-name**: The name of a PDS(E) data set containing ISPF-tables.
 The data set can be fully qualified enclosed in single quotes or not fully qualified.
-- table-name: The name of a member in the data set denoted by the previous parameter.
+- **table-name**: The name of a member in the data set denoted by the previous parameter.
-- directory-name: The name of an existing UNIX System Services directory where the JSON-files are stored.
+- **directory-name**: The name of an existing UNIX System Services directory where the JSON-files are stored.

 The following options are supported (marginally right now):
-- LOGLVL=<u>ERROR</u>|INFO
+- LOGLVL=ERROR | INFO

 **Examples**